Nizisi/SQL_note_and_Prac/sqlzoo.md

 You need the condition population>0 in the sub-query as some countries have null for population.
 ## We can refer to values in the outer SELECT within the inner SELECT.
 ## correlated subqueries
-	A correlated subquery works like a nested loop: the subquery only has access to rows related to a single record at a time in the outer query.<br/>
+	A correlated subquery works like a nested loop: the subquery only has access to rows related to a single record at a time in the outer query.
 	One way to interpret the line in the WHERE clause that references the two table is “… where the correlated values are the same”.
+ 	A correlated subquery is used some action must be taken on each row in your query that depends on one or more values from that row.